top of page

 2. Review significant events that lead to Canada's autonomy in the 1920s:

 1. Evaluation: Canada's Road to Autonomy political cartoon analysis.
-Complete for homework if necessary.
+Hand written in class.

 2. Homework: Please watch this brief video overview from Historica Canada in preparation for the lesson on Residential Schools.